ayushhh101/Frontend-Interview-Challenge/SUBMISSION.md

 **Where did you spend most of your time?**

-- [ ] Architecture/planning
+- [X] Architecture/planning
-- [ ] Day view implementation
+- [X] Day view implementation
-- [ ] Week view implementation
+- [X] Week view implementation
 - [ ] Styling/polish
-- [ ] Refactoring
+- [X] Refactoring
 - [ ] Other: _________________

 **What did you prioritize and why?**

-[Explain your time management decisions]
+I prioritized architecture and code quality over additional features because:
+1. Clean, maintainable code is more valuable than extra features
+2. Good architecture makes future changes easier
+3. It demonstrates professional development practices
+4. Type safety prevents bugs and improves developer experience

 ### Technical Trade-offs

 **What technical trade-offs did you make?**

-Example: "I chose to use a simple array filter for appointments instead of implementing a more efficient data structure because..."

-[Your trade-offs]
+1. Mock Data vs. API Integration: Used comprehensive mock data to focus on frontend architecture rather than backend integration
+2. CSS-in-JS vs. Tailwind: Chose Tailwind for rapid development and consistent design system
+3. Component Library vs. Custom Components: Built custom components for better control and learning demonstration
+4. Performance vs. Simplicity: Used simple algorithms for data filtering - would optimize for larger datasets
+5. Features vs. Polish: Focused on fewer features but implemented them thoroughly with proper error handling and edge cases

 ---